-The Company expects to increase its revenue and the profitability during the year as the business has started showing growth and the economy as a whole has moved to its revival and future of the Company looks very bright.
+The Company expects to increase its revenue and the profitability in the coming year as the business has started showing growth and the economy as a whole has moved to its revival and future of the Company looks very bright.
 There is no dearth of demand and the Company is well shaped to cope up itself with the market expectations.